 He felt like he was talking to a corpse.
-Maybe it was because Ed rhymed with dead, he’d joked about to calm his nerves, but every time Ed came to mind, he remembered the feeling of the presence standing inches from his face, separated only by the dark locker.
+Maybe it was because Ed rhymed with dead.
+He’d joked about it to calm his nerves, but every time Ed came to mind, he remembered the feeling of the presence standing inches from his face, separated only by the dark locker.
 All he could feel when he considered that moment was dread.

 If Ed did understand, why did he seem so sinister?

 Then he began to ponder Ed’s reasoning.
 If Ed understood Christopher’s pain, it meant he was the victim of years of bullying and isolation as well, and perhaps lacked social ability.
 He was probably too shy to say anything, he thought, and that’s why he’d been writing him letters.
 He was lonely and shy, just like Christopher.

 Ed almost felt normal at that moment, like nothing was wrong.

 “But… how did he get in my locker…” the ambiguousness returned, and Ed felt paranormal again.

 “Christopher!” the psychiatrist snapped.
 “I’m speaking to you!”

 “You wonder why people are mean to you.
 You’re such a brat, Christopher.
 Nobody respects you because you’re not respectable.
 You’re mean and selfish and-”